vertexproject/synapse/docs/synapse/deploymentguide.rst

 the Synapse services.
 Each service will be deployed in separate ``/srv/syn/<svcname>`` directories.
 This directory can be changed to whatever you would like, and the services may be deployed to any host provided that the hosts can directly connect to each other.
 It is critical to performance that these storage volumes be low-latency.
-More latent storage mechanisms such as spinning dicks, NFS, or EFS should be avoided!
+More latent storage mechanisms such as spinning disks, NFS, or EFS should be avoided!

 We highly recommend that hosts used to run Synapse services deploy a log aggregation agent to make it easier to view the logs from the various containers in a single place.